Freedom

 right to his own life.

-rights is so new in human history that
+of individual rights is so new in human

-most men have not grasped it fully to
+history that most men have not grasped it

-to a free society.
-It was with the
+given birth to a free society.
+It was with

 the destruction of freedom had to